-Subsequent to the year end and following that meeting, the Company received written advice from the FDA Office of Cell, Tissue and Gene Therapy products, that detailed the regulatory approval path for Cynata's CYP-001 product in the US.
-The FDA also confirmed that the scope and substance of Cynata's "Chemistry, Manufacturing and Controls" (CMC) dossier is commensurate with its expectations, which indicates that CymerusTM MSC products are expected to be of suitable quality for clinical trial use in the US.
-The FDA also clarified that Cynata may submit a request for "Regenerative Medicine Advanced Therapy" (RMAT) designation, which could lead to accelerated product approval under USA "21st Century Cures Act".
+Written advice received from the United States Food and Drug Administration (FDA) confirmed that the scope and substance of Cynata's "Chemistry, Manufacturing and Controls" (CMC) dossier is commensurate with its expectations, which indicates that CymerusTM MSC products are expected to be of suitable quality for clinical trial use in the US.
+Cynata received clarification on the design of preclinical studies required to support a US IND (Investigational New Drug) application.